 If you constantly feel left out of your friend's conversations you could get up to speed on those topics, or maybe think about whether the group is the best fit for you

 If your friends are constantly talking about topics you can't say anything about, one longer-term option is to learn more about them.
-Like if keep talking about the latest developments in a TV show, you could take a week or two and watch all the episodes yourself.
+Like if they keep talking about the latest developments in a TV show, and it's something you'd watch, you could take a week or two and see all the episodes yourself.
 Once more, this won't always work.
 Maybe they share a hobby you know you'll never care about.